 I’m hardly a trust fund child, though my family does love to buy their Granddaughter little treasures.
 What Grandparents don't?
 So no, we are not supported by our families in any way.
-We also pay taxes for the two businesses we have: My Etsy shop and my Partner’s music career.
+We also pay taxes for the two businesses we have: Spirit Weavers, my Etsy shop and my Partner’s music career.
 This is our only form of bills besides a cell phone, so any funds that come in we can use for traveling.

 Q: Was this photo staged?
 You must just be showing off for attention and only care about yourself.

 Though I have answered this question many, many times I will answer it again.
 I am just going to share my original post Daughter of the Sun as it still stands true: